 Many people would like to use cast iron cookware in their homes.
 Unfortunately, modern cast iron is thicker and heavier than antique ironware from the early 1900s.
 So many people opt for cookware made from a lighter material.

 The Sanjo Special Cast Company manufactures a wide range of beautifully finished enameled ovens and cast-iron skillets.
-Skillets have a semi nonstick cooking surface.
+Skillets have a semi-nonstick cooking surface.
 So you don’t need to worry about reseasoning your cookware.
-If you are looking for a new frypan or Enameled Dutch oven, take a look at SSC and Unilloy.
+If you want a new frypan or enamel Dutch oven, look at SSC and Unilloy